mub2332/FIT-Honors-Monash/docs/Milestone 1/RiskManagmentPlan.md

 ### Providing Wrong Information In Documentation
 Overview | Teams provide eSolutions the wrong documentation, causing them to have trouble transitioning to use our software
 ------------ | -------------
-Impact | 3 or 4 Esolutions would have spend more time in trying to understand our systems and fixing any problems that might occur
+Impact | 3, Esolutions would have spend more time in trying to understand our systems and fixing any problems that might occur
 Likelihood | 1 <br/>
 Mitigation Strategy | 1.
 All members should properly validate all the information provided in the handover package and review it before submitting.